maxp2/MOPLib/documentation.md

 # Conventions

+## General ECAD

+- Use dedicated "BOM Item" symbols or fiducial place holders for connection-less additional BOM items (gender adapters, screws, mechanical items, if mechanical items are stored in electrical schematics for the given project)
+- Use resistors and proper connectivity for placeholders of additional BOM items that can be represented as parasitics: pin inserts, wires, etc.

 ## Pin Mapping for CAD Data Reuse / "Generic Parts"

 There are multiple ways to handle generic symbols and footprints: